 Panel at ALISE 2020: Introducing the Tree of Contemplative Practices

 In October, 2020, at the virtual annual meeting of the Association for Library and Information Science Education (ALISE), I participated in the panel, "Introducing the Tree of Contemplative Practices."
 Contributors were Kiersten F. Latham (Michigan State University), Beck Tench (University of Washington), and Hugh Samson (University of Toronto).

-Panel at ASIS&T 2020: Toward an Integrated Information Science
+Panel at ASIS&T 2020: Towards an Integrated Information Science